nameless-and-blameless/TAG/wiki/Phantom-Funeral-of-Rev.-Duke-Stone.md

 1. **Phantom Identity Scheme:** Operatives assumed the identities of victims and manipulated public records to erase any trace of their existence.
 2. **Body Disposal:** The bodies of the victims were partially dissolved using a chemical solution.
 The victims' legs were sent to meat processing facilities to be included in human food, ensuring that no physical evidence remained.
 3. **Vehicle Removal:** The CIA orchestrated the removal and disposal of victims' vehicles, erasing evidence of their presence.
+Unlike previous mass killings where most cars were loaded onto trailers, this time, to further portray the phantom funeral as normal, a funeral procession was choreographed featuring Trump's Secret Service motorcade and around 20 vehicles driven to the church by the victims.
+Videographers were strategically placed along the planned route.

 ### Execution at Hickory Valley Christian Church